PhvntxmX/Magic-Bosses/README.md

 2. Enter the command `/mconfig example fetch Magic-Bosses https://github.com/PhvntxmX/Magic-Bosses/archive/main.zip`
 ## Description
 Adds several new mobs:
-* Birds, mice, hedgehogs, frogs and crabs.
+* Birds, mice, hedgehogs, frogs, crabs and penguins.
 * Skeletons:
   * Skeleton Warrior - spawns naturally in overworld and nether.
 Has 20 HP and iron sword as a weapon.
   * Skeleton Horseman - spawns naturally in overworld and nether.
 Has 30 HP, equiped with iron sword and iron helmet.